asazez/asazez/README.md

-Hi, I'm asazez
-These are mini-game homeworks i did in college, including ataxx and lost king tour.
+They are mini-game homeworks i did in college, including ataxx and lost king tour.